 Someone did - and it is cheap, easy to replicate, and proven to be effective.
-And not yet widely used.
+And yet, it is not widely used.

 The Nemours project staff developed 18 short lessons which taught the "at risk" kids specific skills to help them learn to read.
 They called it Nemours BrightStart!.
-These skills were taught in short lessons to groups of 2-4 kids over a 9 week period.vi That is all that was done.
-The ballpark cost per "at risk" child was $100.00
+These skills were taught in short lessons to groups of 2-4 kids over a 9 week period.
+That is all that was done.
+The ballpark cost per "at risk" child was $100.00.

 This success has been proven to endure.
 After 4 years of rigorous analysis, the staff can proudly say that the kids who flunked the test but took the special training program maintained strong reading skills through third grade.
-They are able to read at the same level as the kids who passed the test in the first place.viii Their life is changed forever.
+They are able to read at the same level as the kids who passed the test in the first place.
+Their lives are changed forever.

 What an astounding role model program for the rest of the country!